nteetor/yonder/docs/0.0.5/outputs/streamOutput.md

   description: |-
     The stream output is used to send updates to the user during long-running processes.
-Unlike conventional reactive outputs, the stream output does not have a render function instead messages are sent with `sendStream`.
+Unlike conventional reactive outputs, the stream output does not have a render function.
+Instead messages are sent with `sendStream`.
 This allows message to "render" during long-running observers or other processes.
   parameters:
   - name: id